Shopify is an e-commerce platform that allows anyone to set up their online store and sell their products.

 Go to Shopify.com and use the input box to create an account.
 Enter your email and click the ‘Start free trial’ button.

-Please note that your store name needs to be unique, or else Shopify will ask you to choose another option.
+Please note that your store name needs to be unique.
+Shopify will ask you to choose another option if the one you chose is already taken.

 After this screen, you’ll be asked for a few more personal details, including your username, address, country, and your contact number.